 Maybe you haven’t started your site yet.
 Or your blog is still small.
 Or you figure you’ll just worry about it later since you aren’t really making money yet.

-I’m sure you won’t be shocked by what I say next.
-But guess what.
-You should be thinking about the legal side right now.
+Nope, it’s time to think about the legal side right now.
 Yes, you.
-You – the brand new blogger, you – the blogger with zero traffic, you – the blogger who just posts pictures of your dogs and you think only your husband reads your blog (this was me for awhile, so no judgment!) and you – the blogger who is kinda sorta maybe starting to monetize, but “it isn’t a business yet, so who cares about the legal boring stuff.”
+You – the brand new blogger, you – the brand new website owner, you – the blogger who just posts pictures of your dogs and you think only your husband reads your blog (this was me for awhile, so no judgment!) and you – the blogger who is kinda sorta maybe starting to monetize, but “it isn’t a business yet, so who cares about the legal boring stuff.”

 Today’s post is to remind you why the legal side is important, why you need to care and a painless way that you can get started.
-I haven’t posted about the legal side in awhile, so I’m back at it now!
-There are three simple (but really really important) reasons why every single blogger needs to care about the legal side for her or his blog:
+There are three simple (but really really important) reasons why every single blogger and website owner needs to care about the legal side:

 - You don’t want to get sued